maze1024x/RxGui/docs/source/index.rst

 The paradigm is similar to modern Web frameworks (React, Vue, Angular) but refined to leverage the full power of ReactiveX.
-It will be easy to learn for Web developers who are familiar to RxJS.
+It will be easy to learn for Web developers who are familiar with RxJS.

 This documentation assumes prior knowledge about ReactiveX and basic functional programming practices.